 Eric Klay was Principal Bass Trombone with the Melbourne Symphony Orchestra from 1977 until 2013

-Eric Klay is the recently retired Principal Bass Trombone with the Melbourne Symphony Orchestra, appointed in 1977.
-Prior to this he held the same position with Orchestra Victoria.
+Eric Klay was the Principal Bass Trombone with the Melbourne Symphony Orchestra, from 1977 to 2013.
+Prior to this he held the same position with Orchestra Victoria from 1976 to 1977.

 From 1979 to 1991, Eric was a member of the Melbourne Brass Ensemble, which produced four recordings, two of which were all Australian music.
 They performed many live broadcasts for the Australian Broadcasting Corporation (ABC) and undertook numerous tours for Musica Viva, Australia’s premier chamber music provider.

 Eric performs all styles of music, having backed Sammy Davis Jnr, Frank Sinatra, Jerry Lewis, Debbie Reynolds, Bob Hope, Nelson Riddle/Linda Ronstadt, Elton John, Debra Byrne, John Farnham and Meat Loaf on their Australian tours.
 He has also played on countless jingles, recording sessions and soundtracks for iconic Australian movies such as The Man From Snowy River I and II, Mad Max II, Babe, Babe – Pig in the City, Crocodile Dundee I and II, Lantana and The Chant of Jimmy Blacksmith.

 Eric was invited to give Master Classes and a recital at the 1995 International Trombone Symposium held at the University of Nevada, Las Vegas.
 In 1996, Eric toured as soloist with the Queensland Symphonic Winds to Singapore and Hong Kong, performing Concerto for Bass Trombone written for him by Paul Sarcich.
 He then released his CD Wind Song on the Move label, to worldwide critical acclaim.